Spectral Independence and Local-to-Global Techniques for Optimal Mixing of Markov Chains: Introduction

 The above result was improved by Chen, Liu, and Vigoda~\cite{CLV21} to show optimal bounds on the relaxation time when the maximum degree is constant.

-\begin{theorem}[\cite{CLV21}] Suppose there exists a constant $\eta>0$ such that the system is $\eta$-spectrally independent.
-Then for all constant $\Delta\geq 2$, for any $n$-vertex graph $G=(V,E)$ of maximum degree $\Delta$, the relaxation time of the Glauber dynamics satisfies:
+\begin{theorem}[\cite{CLV21}] For all constant $\Delta\geq 2$, for any $n$-vertex graph $G=(V,E)$ of maximum degree $\Delta$ and fugacity $\lambda > 0$, if the hard-core model on $G$ is $\eta$-spectrally independent for a constant $\eta>0$, then the relaxation time of the Glauber dynamics satisfies:

 In particular, there exists a constant $C(\eta,\Delta)$ where the relaxation time satisfies: